-Officially launched in February 2015, Wind Athletes provides Canada’s premier ocean racing program, Canadian Ocean Racing, both the use of Open 60 O Canada and financial support from our generous private donors to make this program possible.
+Officially launched in February 2015, Wind Athletes has supported Canada’s premier ocean racing program, Canadian Ocean Racing, through the use of the Open 60 O Canada and financial support from our generous private donors to make this program possible.

-Applicants to Canadian Ocean Racing’s Aspiring Offshore Athletes must be a Canadian national between the ages of 21-35 and have some previous offshore experience.
-For more information and/or to apply, please visit: Canadian Ocean Racing
+The Canadian Ocean Racing team is always welcoming applications to the Aspiring Offshore Athletes program.
+Applicants to Canadian Ocean Racing’s AOA program must be a Canadian national between the ages of 21-35 and have some previous offshore experience.
+For more information and/or to apply, please visit: www.canadianoceanracing.com

-As COO, Watson is responsible for team direction, race prep and supplying Macpherson with onshore support throughout the race.
+As COO, Watson is responsible for team direction, boat management and race prep.
 Watson is a co-founder of Canadian Ocean Racing and is always looking for ways to promote the sport and provide opportunities for other aspiring Canadian ocean sailors like himself.

 Meg Reilly, PR & Partnership Manager